 As with the other corrections, expect to have to do multiple practice sessions before getting reliable results.
 If this method doesn't work, try one of the other methods.

-Fido's Being Quiet (sort of)...
-What to do About Whining
+Fido's Being Quiet (Sort of)...
+What to Do About Whining

 The whining lets you know that he's still stressed and wanting to make noise, but he's trying to restrain himself since he knows you don't want him to bark.
 We never want to correct Fido when he's trying to be good, so you'll need to put up with the squeaking for a little while.
-It will usually go away within a few days, once Fido's resigned himself to the fact that he can't make all that noise in his crate anymore.
+It will usually go away within a few days, once your dog's resigned himself to the fact that he can't make all that noise in his crate anymore.

 If the whining turns into barking or howling, of course, you can go back to correcting him to settle him down.